Last Updated: February 2026

 Parental alienation occurs when one parent systematically undermines a child's relationship with the other parent through manipulation, negative messaging, and interference with parenting time.
 Dr. Tolbert identifies alienation through analysis of behavioral patterns, communication records, and psychological dynamics that indicate a campaign to damage the parent-child bond.

-For litigation consulting services, Dr. Tolbert is typically retained through the attorney to ensure all communications are protected under attorney-client privilege.
+For litigation consulting services, Dr. Tolbert is typically retained through the attorney to make sure all communications are protected under attorney-client privilege.
 For general educational consultations about custody dynamics, families may contact Dr. Tolbert's office directly at 561-429-2140.